egi1818/booksystem/README.md

 Install the required packages using` pip install -r requirements.txt`.
 - Create a PostgreSQL database and configure the database settings.
 - Run `Flask run` to start the development server.

-## Usage

-Explain how users can use your Book System Flask Application.
-Provide instructions on how to navigate the user interface, perform common tasks, and utilize various features.
-You can include code snippets or examples if necessary.

-## Contributing

-Explain how others can contribute to your project.
-Include guidelines for submitting bug reports, feature requests, or pull requests.
-If you have a code of conduct, link to it here.

-## License

-Specify the license under which your Book Shop Flask Application is distributed.
-If you're unsure, you can use a license like MIT or Apache 2.0.
-Include any additional licensing information or disclaimers as necessary.

-## Contact

-Provide contact information for users or contributors who have questions, suggestions, or feedback.
-You can include an email address or link to your preferred communication channel.